Mord auf Ex: History

-Since Bartsch and Schütze enjoyed production work in the course of their volunteering, they decided to start their own project.
-Due to a personal enthusiasm for True-Crime cases, the two of them decided to start their own project based on the subject.
-So, they began researching cases after work, coming up with a concept for their podcast and recording the first episodes.
-However, after they presented their project to the Podcast Department at Pro Sieben, they could not convince them of their concept and uploaded their episodes independently on various different platforms.
-Although the two did not achieve breakthrough success, they took care of their marketing activities and the number of listeners increased, which prompted Pro Sieben to approach them.
+Bartsch and Schütze developed the concept for the podcast independently while completing their traineeships.
+After ProSieben's podcast department declined to pick up the concept, they independently published the initial episodes on various platforms.
+Following a subsequent increase in listenership and independent marketing efforts, ProSieben later approached the creators to partner with the show.

 In 2020, Bartsch and Schütze founded the production company Auf EX Productions.

 In 2023, the 200th episode of the podcast, "Böses Blut im Ballett" (Bad Blood in the Ballet) was performed in front of a live audience, together with the Kiel Philharmonic Orchestra.

 Since 2019, Seven.One Entertainment Group, a subsidiary of ProSiebenSat.1 Media, has been promoting the podcast with virtual live events, an exclusive series on the platform FYEO and a merchandising campaign.

 From 2020 to 2022 the podcast was a part of the 1LIVE podcast festival.
-In 2022 and 2023 Bartsch and Schütze went on tour with their podcast.
+In 2025 and 2026 Bartsch and Schütze went on tour with their podcast.